My raison d’ être

 Teachings of Gordon B. Hinckley, p.
 179; “Eternal Progression.

-Is that an example of Standing for Something as he titled his book.
+Is this an example of Standing for Something as he titled his book?

 Does Hinckley’s deceptive behavior jive with what the church preaches on honesty?